 Keep a copy of your self-test certificates and service receipts as evidence that you have completed the required tests on your life jacket if they are requested during a boat equipment check.

 If your life jacket has passed all steps, record details of your self-test date on your life jacket before repacking.
 Ensure all air is removed from the bladder and that the pull cord is not tangled and the pull cord is accessible from the outside of the jacket.
 If your life jacket has marked fold lines, follow these in number order.
 Replace the life jacket back on your boat and make a note when you need to perform the next self-test or professional service.

-Servicing your Life Jacket
+Servicing your Life Jacket (recommended every two years)